 Polyisoprene condoms are chemically very, very similar to latex.
-While they may not give those with latex allergies allergic reactions, it still reacts to lubes the same way that latex does.
-Which means that you can’t use oil on polyisoprene condoms.
+While they may not give those with latex allergies allergic reactions, it still reacts to lubes the same way latex does.
+This means that you can’t use oil on polyisoprene condoms.

-What type of lube is good for sex toys?
+What type of lube is suitable for sex toys?

 What if I am into fisting?

-Once upon a time the only choice was Crisco, which many hardcore handballers still prefer but now other products have reached the market to compete.
-Lubrication for fisting MUST be different from traditional lube.
-It has to be longer lasting and slicker.
-The lube of choice, because it can be purchased in powder form and mixed to your personal desire is, J LUBE.
-We have also found that it can be purchased pre-mixed, but the choice is yours.
-The issue with products like this is that they are stickier than you can ever really imagine before you begin and can get everywhere very quickly.
+Once upon a time, the only choice was Crisco, which many hardcore handballers still prefer, but now other products have reached the market to compete.
+Lubrication for fisting MUST be different from traditional lube, and it has to be long-lasting and slicker.
+The lube of choice, because it can be purchased in powder form and mixed to your desire, is J LUBE.
+We have also found that it can be bought pre-mixed, but the choice is yours.
+The issue with products like this is that they are stickier than you can ever imagine before you begin and can get everywhere quickly.
 This is another time when keeping a towel handy (always bring a towel) is a good idea.
 Some other options can be found HERE.

 What if my hole is very sensitive?

 Even if you are not a virgin, rectal sensitivity can still be an issue for many guys.
 It is one of the main reasons most will say they don’t like anal sex.
-But a proper lubricant, as well as partner that knows about foreplay, can help a lot.
-You can find desensitizing lubes in most sex shops.
-These products actually have a numbing agent inside.
+But a proper lubricant and a partner that knows about foreplay can help a lot.
+You can find desensitizing lubes in most sex shops, and these products have a numbing agent inside.
 Cleanstream Relax anal lube is a great choice.
-It is a water based lube that contains Lidocaine as a numbing agent.
+It is a water-based lube that contains Lidocaine as a numbing agent.

 What if I want to last longer?

-If you want to last longer for masturbation or sex sessions or if you have issues or concerns with pre-mature ejaculation, there are lubrication options available for you.
+If you want to last longer for masturbation or sex sessions or if you have issues or concerns with premature ejaculation, lubrication options are available.
 Climax-delaying personal lubricants will come to your rescue.
-Ride Rock Delay Spray contains a generous 7.5 percent of benzocaine which makes it a very fast desensitizer.
+Ride Rock Delay Spray contains a generous 7.5 percent of benzocaine, making it a very fast desensitizer.
 This spray can be used with condoms.
-As with all numbing agents they can have the possible unwanted side-effect of making climax extremely difficult or impossible.
+As with all numbing agents, they can have the possible unwanted side-effect of making climax difficult or impossible.

 What is a hybrid lube?

-If you’re looking for a lube that is seriously long-lasting with a luxurious silky feel, an oil-based lube can be a great go-to.
-Some people find that they prefer the sensation of an oil and oil-based lube is also great for giving massages.
-However, if you’re thinking about using an oil-based lube for anal sex, there are a couple of things you need to keep in mind.
+If you’re looking for a seriously long-lasting lube with a luxurious silky feel, oil-based lube can be a great go-to.
+Some people find that they prefer the sensation of oil, and oil-based lube is also great for giving massages.
+However, if you’re considering using an oil-based lube for anal sex, you need to keep a few things in mind.

-The first is that oil-based lubricants aren’t safe to use with latex condoms.
-They can make the latex porous, or even cause it to rip and tear.
+The first is that oil-based lubricants aren’t safe to use with latex condoms, and they can make the latex porous or even cause it to rip and tear.
 This means that oil-based lubes are better for those who do not need to use condoms.
 Another thing to consider is that oil-based lubes can also be hard to clean off of toys and skin, so be prepared to do some extra clean-up afterward.

 Why do so many guys prefer silicone based lubes?

 There are all types of niche lubes that cater to specific demographics and fetishes.
-This includes flavoured lubes as well as new comers like “cum lube” and warming varieties.
-We cannot speak to the specific nature or chemical composition of these products because they are too numerous and many of the ingredients have not been tested for gay male anal sex.
-This does not mean that they are all dangerous, rather take a buyers beware approach, and good luck.
+This includes flavored lubes as well as newcomers like “cum lube” and warming varieties.
+We cannot speak to these products’ specific nature or chemical composition because they are too numerous, and many of the ingredients have not been tested for gay male anal sex.
+This does not mean that they are all dangerous, instead, take a buyer’s beware approach, and good luck.

 Sure!
-Because they’re water-based, they’re easy to clean up (and to wash out of clothing or sheets).
-And of course, since pure water is about the most natural ingredient out there, these lubes can also be very gentle and soothing to your skin.
-Most water based lubes can be used with condoms without compromising their integrity (meaning they won’t cause condoms to rip or tear more easily).
+Because they’re water-based, they’re easy to clean up (and wash out of clothing or sheets).
+And, of course, since pure water is the most natural ingredient, these lubes can also be very gentle and soothing to your skin.
+Most water-based lubes can be used with condoms without compromising their integrity (meaning they won’t cause condoms to rip or tear more easily).
 They can also be used with toys like vibrators — even those made of silicone material.

 Anything else I should know?

-Lubrication, like most things in life, comes down to personal preference and a lived experience.
+Like most things in life, lubrication comes down to personal preference and a lived experience.
 It will take some time to find the right product for you and at the price you are willing to pay.
-Sometimes it is best to buy the larger bottle, and look like a slut, to save a few coins.
+Sometimes it is best to buy the larger bottle and look like a slut, to save a few coins.
 Also, many sex clubs and parties may supply small packets of lube (snatch them up!
-They are free and easy to carry) but you may prefer to bring your own small bottle of lube.
+They are free and easy to carry), but you may prefer to bring your own small bottle of lube.
 Just remember to keep a close eye on it.
 Things grow legs in the dark.

 Before you go…

 BESTLUBEZONE.COM listed their best lube guide for 2018.
-This is their list and not ours but we think it is a good starting point.
+This is their list, not ours, but we think it is a good starting point.

 List Of Top 7 Anal Lubes For 2018